-Outdoor Wedding Venues - Private Places
+Outdoor Wedding Venues - Private Estates

 By Sally Hughes, Melbourne Marriage Celebrant

-Marrying outdoors in Melbourne?
-There are so many breathtakingly beautiful gardens, vineyards and fields to choose from.
-Earlier this year I shared my favourite Outdoor Wedding Venues - Public Spaces.
-Here are my favourite privately-owned outdoor spaces in Melbourne (and surrounds).
+Earlier this year I shared my favourite Outdoor Wedding Locations - Public Spaces.
+Here are my favourite privately-owned outdoor spaces in Melbourne (and surrounds):

-Yarra Valley
+The Yarra Valley

 zonzo-estate-weddings-01-1-2580x1440.jpg